zzd1992/TexasCalculator/README.md

 # Texas Hold'em Poker Calculator

-For Texas Hold'em poker, it is important to calculate the probability to win based on the observed cards.
+For Texas Hold'em poker, it is important to calculate the probability to win based on observed cards.
 This project

-- Calculates the exact probability of two player game.
+- calculates the exact probability of two player game.
-- Calculates the approximated probability of multiple player game.
+- calculates the approximated probability of multiple player game.
-- For any card type, the calculation is done in real time.
+- for any card type, the calculation is done in real time.

 ## Solution of two players